In general, large employers in Ireland have occupational pension schemes, but many smaller employers throughout the country do not.

 0.15%.
 You can find out more about the

-pension levy from the Pensions Board.
+pension levy from the Pensions Authority.

-The main functions of the Board are:
+The main functions of the Authority are:

 The Ombudsman for Pensions has the power to investigate and determine your complaints concerning disputes of fact or law and errors in relation to occupational pension schemes and PRSAs.
 The Ombudsman has the power to give any directions necessary to resolve the complaint or dispute and can give financial compensation (redress) but this cannot exceed the actual loss of benefit under the occupational pension scheme or PRSA.
 The Ombudsman does not have the power to award legal costs.
 All decisions made by the Ombudsman are binding between the parties subject to a right of appeal by either party to the High Court

-If necessary, the Board has extensive powers to inspect the scheme's books and records, to enter premises and to require people to give explanations.
+If necessary, the Authority has extensive powers to inspect the scheme's books and records, to enter premises and to require people to give explanations.
 It may apply to the High Court to have pension scheme trustees replaced in order to protect the interests of the members.

 Among the more important rights you have as a member of a pension scheme are: